squell/fastavr/README.md

 Example
 =======

-See the file `tester.c`; this reads an AVR program (in IHEX8 format) and executes it, causing bytes written to USART0 to be written to the console.
+See the file `tester.c`; this reads an AVR program (in IHEX8 format) and executes it on a emulated Atmega2560, causing bytes written to USART0 to be written to the console.
 It also defines a watchdog timer that can be used to auto-reset/kill a program that is in a run-away condition (as described in Atmel's datasheets).
+Also emulated are the programmable timers TIMER0 and TIMER1, as well as EEPROM memory (for handling non-volatile data).

 Building
 ========